America in the Shadows

 * * *

-Though millions of Americans are hopping in their cars and driving down interstate highways to witness Monday’s eclipse, the conjunction of the Earth, moon, and sun were not always so easy to find, let alone to observe.
-The first total eclipse visible from the newly independent nation crossed from Baja, California, to the shores of New England on June 24, 1778.
+Though millions of Americans are hopping in their cars and driving down interstate highways to witness Monday’s eclipse, the conjunction of the Earth, moon, and sun was not always so easy to find, let alone to observe.
+The first total eclipse visible from the newly independent nation crossed from Baja California to the shores of New England on June 24, 1778.
 Future president Thomas Jefferson looked forward to it—but “we were much disappointed in Virginia generally on the day of the great eclipse, which proved to be cloudy,” he wrote.
 “In Williamsburgh, where it was total, I understand only the beginning was seen.”

 Two years later came what can be called the first American eclipse expedition.
 A Harvard College math professor named Samuel Williams set off to observe a total solar eclipse on October 27, 1780.
 Totality, the path where the moon’s shadow completely blocks the sun and bathes the land in darkness, would be visible from Penobscot Bay in Maine.
 But that was behind enemy lines, with the Revolutionary War in full force.

-John Hancock, then speaker of the House in the Massachusetts legislature, came to Williams’ aid, recalls Barbara Ryden, an astronomy professor at Ohio State University.
+John Hancock, then speaker of the House in the Massachusetts legislature, came to Williams’s aid, recalls Barbara Ryden, an astronomy professor at Ohio State University.
 Hancock wrote to the British commander in Maine, requesting special permission for Williams and his party so science could proceed even in a time of war.
 Williams and his team were permitted to sail to Penobscot, but restricted to an island three miles offshore.

 As Williams prepared to watch totality, observing the eclipse through glass that had been stained black using smoke, he saw the narrow sliver of sun begin to vanish, and at 12:31 p.m., it became “broken or separated into drops.”
 These droplets of light, which result from rays of sunlight streaming through valleys and craters on the moon, would come to be called Baily’s beads, for English astronomer Francis Baily, who also saw and described them 56 years later.
 Williams would not get credit for their discovery—partly because, after the drops appeared, the crescent sun didn’t completely vanish as expected: It grew in size again.
 Williams had just barely missed totality.
 He was using an inaccurate map, and he was 30 miles too far south.